behnamasadi/cpp_tutorials/docs/basic_IO_operation.md

 ```

 Objects of this class use a "string buffer" that contains a sequence of characters.
 This sequence of characters
-can be accessed directly as a string object, using member str().
+can be accessed directly as a string object, using member `str()`.
-You can read from the string as if it were a stream (like cin).
+You can read from the string as if it were a stream (like `cin`).

 Important methods are:
-clear() — to clear the stream
+1. `clear()` : to clear the stream
-str() — to get and set string object whose content is present in stream.
+2. `str()` : to get and set string object whose content is present in stream.
-insertion (<<) operator  — add a string to the stringstream object.
+3. insertion `<<` operator  : add a string to the stringstream object.
 This operator has been overloaded with
-various data types, so you can do  stringstream<<int or stringstream<<double etc.
+various data types, so you can do  `stringstream<<int or stringstream<<double` etc.

-extraction (>>) operator — read something from the stringstream object until it encouter a white space.
+4 .extraction `>>` operator : read something from the stringstream object until it encounter a white space.

 */
     std::stringstream ss;